PiwikPRO/actions/README.md

 # Actions

-Custom github actions used internally by Piwik PRO employees.
-This repo is public and licensed on MIT license due to technical reasons - currently it's impossible to create private Github actions.
+Custom github actions used both internally and externally by Piwik PRO employees.
+This repo is public and licensed on MIT license, but contains some actions, that cannot be launched without Piwik PRO proprietary components or secrets - sorry!

 ## Actions